jdsn/nbuexplorer/readme.txt

 NbuExplorer
 ===================

-Nokia NBU, NFB and NFC backup file (produced by Nokia Content Copier) parser, extractor and viewer.
+Nokia NBU, NFB and NFC backup file (produced by Nokia Content Copier) and ARC backup file (created by symbian phones as backup to memory card) parser, extractor and viewer.
 It can help you check the contents of a backup or extract files from it.
 It is non-destructive as it accesses backup files in a read-only mode.
 Nevertheless, it is provided with NO WARRANTY (according to GNU GPL